 However, if they were notified, the chance of them reapplying to the company would increase 3.5 times.

 8. 83% of candidates seek information on the internet about a company before applying for a job.

-HR statistics for 2018 show that a good reputation is a key factor in getting high-quality candidates for a specific job position.
+HR trends show that a good reputation is a key factor in getting high-quality candidates for a specific job position.
 A strong brand is capable of attracting top talent.

 9. 66% of employers are willing to hire and train candidates who do not have skills for the job but have the potential.

 Having the potential is essential for every job applicant.
-According to employee development statistics, 66% of employers are willing to hire and train candidates who may not have all the skills for the job, but who have demonstrated the potential to assume responsibility and who are motivated enough to do well.
+According to current HR trends, 66% of employers are willing to hire and train candidates who may not have all the skills for the job, but who have demonstrated the potential to assume responsibility and who are motivated enough to do well.

 10. Companies spend 33% of the annual salary of an employee who quit his or her job to find an adequate replacement.

 Staff turnover is expensive.
 Companies must spend up to 33% of the annual salary of an employee who resigned to find an adequate replacement, according to a survey conducted on HR industry trends.